akheron/jansson/doc/apiref.rst

    .. refcounting:: new

-   Returns a new value of the type :const:`JSON_INTEGER`, or *NULL* on error.
+   Returns a new JSON integer, or *NULL* on error.

 .. cfunction:: int json_integer_value(const json_t *json)

-   Returns the associated integer value of values of the type :const:`JSON_INTEGER`, or 0 for values of other types.
+   Returns the associated value the JSON integer *json*.
+If *json* is *NULL* or not a JSON integer, 0 is returned.

 .. cfunction:: json_t *json_real(double value)

    .. refcounting:: new

-   Returns a new value of the type :const:`JSON_REAL`, or *NULL* on error.
+   Returns a new JSON real, or *NULL* on error.

 .. cfunction:: double json_real_value(const json_t *json)

-   Returns the associated real value of values of the type :const:`JSON_INTEGER`, or 0 for values of other types.
+   Returns the associated value of the JSON real *json*.
+If *json* is *NULL* or not a JSON real, 0.0 is returned.

 In addition to the functions above, there's a common query function for integers and reals:

 .. cfunction:: double json_number_value(const json_t *json)

-   Returns the value of either ``JSON_INTEGER`` or ``JSON_REAL``, cast to double regardless of the actual type.
+   Returns the associated value of the JSON integer or JSON real *json*, cast to double regardless of the actual type.
+If *json* is neither JSON real nor JSON integer, 0.0 is returned.

 Array